zeatful/liquibase/README.md

 ```
 * Properties - already mentioned above in *Database Agnostic Behavior*

-### Labels vs Contex
+### Labels vs Context
-Labels and Contex tags seem very similar, however they have different usecases and behave differently at runtime than one might expect.
+Labels and Context tags seem very similar, however they have different usecases and behave differently at runtime than one might expect.

 * Labels
 * Contexts